 If you’re hoping I might offer a different opinion, you’re sadly out of luck.
 If you’re a self-published author and you want to drive sales of your book, you really need an author website.
 No way around it.

 Last summer I posted a blog about author websites entitled Selling Your Brand.
-We looked at some very high-level concepts when it comes to using your author website as a marketing tool.
+We looked at some very high-level concepts for using your author website as a marketing tool.
 In that blog, I narrowed the author website to three essential considerations:

 - Hosting – You’ll use a service like WordPress and host your site with a domain you purchased.
 This means the URL for your site will be customized by you.

 - Design – The layout and theme of your website.
-We’re going to get deep into this below.
+We will get deep into this below.

-- Content – Lastly, you’ve got the content that is distinct from the design.
+- Content – last, you’ve got the content distinct from the design.
 This will include a homepage that updates regularly with new content (like blog posts).

-Today I’m going to recycle those three considerations and go deeper into why they are important and how to go about actually building your own author website.
+Today I will recycle those three considerations and go deeper into why they are important and how to go about building your own author website.

 The most important thing to remember when you plan out and buy your URL: it won’t change.